How to Build a Freestanding Pergola

 10) Install Shade Slats (D)

-You are nearly done with your pergola plans.
+Your pergola plans are nearly complete.
 To finish up, you will need to add your shade slats.

 1 x 3 treated lumber is the perfect size for your shade slats.
 Shape the ends to make them more decorative, or leave them as a square end.